rgreinho/python-cookiecutter/README.rst

 * Free software: MIT license
 * Click_: Create beautiful command line interfaces
-* pbr_: Set up to use Python Build Reasonableness
+* PBR_: Set up to use Python Build Reasonableness
 * Pytest_: Better unit testing
-* Tox_ testing: Setup to easily test for Python 2.7, 3.5
+* Tox_ testing: Easily setup tests for Python 3.5, 3.6
 * Sphinx_ docs: Documentation ready for generation and publication
+* All the administrative tasks are defined in the `Makefile`
+* Docker_: Containerize the project
+* coala_: Implement static analyzers through the use of
+  * Git Commit format checker
+  * Pin Requirements checker
+  * Pycodestyle
+  * PyDocStyle
+  * PyFlakes
+  * PyLint

+* Anyconfig_ to read and validate the configuration file

 Usage
 -----